department-of-veterans-affairs/vets-website/.github/PULL_REQUEST_TEMPLATE.md

 - [ ]  I added a screenshot of the developed feature

 ## Requested Feedback

-_What should the reviewers know in addition to the above.
+(OPTIONAL)_What should the reviewers know in addition to the above.
 Is there anything specific you wish the reviewer to assist with.
 Do you have any concerns with this PR, why?_